bhatakti-atama/robo_resource/electronics/arduino/specifications/HeaderPins.md

 + **RESET**(Power) - This is the same pin connected to the reset button.
 + **IOREF**(Power) - Used by shields (external pre-built Arduino compatible boards) to know what the IO voltage is.
 You can ignore this pin.
 + **Unnamed pin**(Power) - Reserved for future use, don't connect to it!

+Here's a link to know more in-depth about the Arduino's Pins,like ICSP, SPI, I2C, https://www.circuito.io/blog/arduino-uno-pinout/